powerhouse-inc/powerhouse-docs/docs/academy/04-WorkWithData/03-WorkingWithSubgraphs/03-WorkingWithSubgraphs.md

 ## 2. Customizing the Subgraph

-After generation of the subgraph, open:
+After generation of the subgraph, let's open:

 ```bash
 subgraphs/<subgraph-name>/index.ts
 ```

 ### 2.1 Define the Schema

-The schema (typeDefs) defines the structure of your queries and mutations:
+Here we define the schema (typeDefs) which defines the structure of your queries and mutations.

 ```graphql
 type Query {